pulp/plugin_template/README.md

 ### Viewset

 Last, add any additional routes to your [{{ plugin_snake }}/app/viewsets.py]({{ plugin_snake }}/app/viewsets.py).
-The content viewset usually doesn't require any additinal routes, so you can leave this alone for now.
+The content viewset usually doesn't require any additional routes, so you can leave this alone for now.

 ## Remote

-A remote knows specifics of the plugin Content to put it into Pulp.
-Remote defines how to synchronize remote content.
-Pulp Platform provides support for concurrent downloading of remote content.
-Plugin writer is encouraged to use one of them but is not required to.
+Remotes provide metadata about how content should be downloaded into Pulp, such as the URL of the remote source, the download policy, and some authentication settings.
+The base ``Remote`` class provided by Pulp Platform provides support for concurrent downloading of remote content.

 ### Model

 First model your remote.
 This file is located at [{{ plugin_snake }}/app/models.py]({{ plugin_snake }}/app/models.py).
 Add any fields that correspond to the remote source.

+Remember to define the ``TYPE`` class attribute which is used for filtering purposes.

+### Serializer

+Next, add a corresponding serializer field on the in [{{ plugin_snake }}/app/serializers.py]({{ plugin_snake }}/app/serializers.py).

+### Viewset

+Last, add any additional routes to your [{{ plugin_snake }}/app/viewsets.py]({{ plugin_snake }}/app/viewsets.py).
+The remote viewset usually doesn't require any additinal routes, so you can leave this alone for now.

+## Repository

+A Repository knows the specifics of which Content it supports and defines how to create new RepositoryVersions.
+It is also responsible for validating that those RepositoryVersions are valid.

+### Model

+First model your repository.
+This file is located at [{{ plugin_snake }}/app/models.py]({{ plugin_snake }}/app/models.py).
+Add any fields as necessary for your specific content type.

-Remember to define the ``TYPE`` class attribute which is used for filtering purposes,
+Remember to define the ``TYPE`` class attribute which is used for filtering purposes, and ``CONTENT_TYPES`` which defines which types of content are supported by the Repository.
+This is a list of classes such as
+{{ plugin_camel_short }}Content representing the various content types your plugin supports (that you want this repository type to support, if there is more than one repository type in your plugin).

+Also, if you want to provide validation that the whole collection of the content in your RepositoryVersion makes sense together, you do that by defining ``finalize_new_version`` on your repository model.

 ### Serializer